 Upon acceptance to a mentoring or teacher education program, prospective teachers must join IYNAUS.
 At the minimum, candidates for assessment must have been members of IYNAUS for at least one year prior to applying for assessment.
 For example, if applying for assessment in 2023, candidates must have been a member of IYNAUS by May 1, 2022.

 The Assessment Committee is grateful for your careful attention to the assessment process.
 Candidates should read the following documents:

-- RIMYI Certification and Assessment Guidelines: The primary resource for those wishing to teach Iyengar Yoga, this document provides the requirements to assess and teach each level of certification, the syllabi and required reading, and an outline of the assessment process.
+- RIMYI Certification and Assessment Guidelines: The primary resource for those wishing to teach Iyengar Yoga, this document provides the requirements to assess and teach each level of certification, the syllabi and required reading and an outline of the assessment process.

 - RIMYI FAQs: These FAQs provide additional information that should be read and understood.

 - IYNAUS Mentoring Guidelines: Published by the IYNAUS Assessment Committee, this supplemental manual to the RIMYI Certification and Assessment Guidelines offers advice for teachers, aspiring teachers, and their mentors who are developing the art of teaching Iyengar Yoga.
-Keen students of Iyengar Yoga will find support for their practice by studying the new levels in the RIMYI Guidelines and the syllabi from past certification manuals that are reprinted here.
+Keen students of Iyengar Yoga will find support for their practice by studying the new levels in the RIMYI Guidelines and the syllabi from past certification manuals reprinted here.

 The Assessment Weekend

 Assessments are organized and staffed entirely by volunteers.
 Assessors, the Zoom coordinator, students, and others behind the scenes have volunteered time and effort for the weekend assessment.
 This whole process could not happen without them.

 It is important to remember that assessments operate on the honor system.
 After receiving any part of the assessment exam, especially the list of asanas to be taught and the written exam, candidates should not consult anyone, including their mentor, colleagues, or other candidates.